 The original version of this paper contained errors that were patiently and graciously brought to the attention of the journal and the author by the Senior Policy Analyst of Nishnawbe Aski Nation, Tobey Meyer.
 In particular, this reprinted version of the article more faithfully represents the formation of jury rolls for coronial inquests in Ontario following the provincial issuing of Order-in-Council 1388 in August of 2011.
-To be clear, the original version wrongfully suggested that First Nations peoples were able to volunteer to be on the Seven Youth inquest jury; this was not the case, as they were only able to volunteer to have their names listed on jury rolls for coronial inquests in particular).
+To be clear, the original version wrongfully suggested that First Nations peoples were able to volunteer to be on the Seven Youth inquest jury; this was not the case, as they were only able to volunteer to have their names listed on jury rolls for coronial inquests in general (not the Seven Youth inquest in particular).